Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/3-debugging.rst

     	xsct% bpadd -addr &main

    This command returns the breakpoint ID.
-You can verify the breakpoints planted using command bplist.
+You can verify the breakpoints planted using command `bplist`.
 For more details on breakpoints in XSCT, type `help breakpoint` in XSCT.

 2. Resume the processor core.